 3. Season 2, “The Chrismukkah That Almost Wasn’t”: Drama-wise, this episode got an A+.
 Kirsten finding out about her father’s affair and throwing a vase at his head was great television.
 Summer and Marissa working to pull off a Chrismukkah miracle for Lindsay?
 Also great.
 And then there were the Yamaclauses and Seth’s amazing Chrismukkah song set to Death Cab’s “A Lack of Color,” which featured a lyric about Jesus and Moses both having beards.
 Does it get any more Cohen-y than that?

-They were all great episodes.
-Then again, how could they have been bad?
+In the end, they were all memorable episodes.
+Then again, of course they were.
 They had Jesus and Moses on their side.